Apidcloud/RecorderTest/README.md

 ### Run WebGl build

 #### Extra setup
-Before anything else, _if you rebuilt the WebGl build_, some extra code must be added to the `index.html` file within `WebGlBuildTest` folder.
+Before anything else, _if you rebuilt the WebGl build_, some extra code must be added to the `index.html` file within `WebGl/Build` folder.

 At the end of html tag `head`, add a reference to a new script: